 We recommend a side of veggies to accompany the dish or even a veggie stir-fry in the cashew shrimp sauce, and we have some great recommendations;

-Green Beans: Whether sautéed or steamed, they’re a wonderful choice for a simple yet satisfying side.
+- Green Beans: Whether sautéed or steamed, they’re an excellent choice for a simple yet satisfying side.
 They maintain a lovely crunch and a vibrant green color, especially when not overcooked.
-You can sauté them with a touch of butter or olive oil, and a sprinkle of salt and pepper for a classic, comforting side dish.
+You can sauté them with a touch of butter or olive oil and a sprinkle of salt and pepper for a classic, comforting side dish.

-Cauliflower: A fantastic low-carb alternative to rice.
+- Cauliflower: A fantastic low-carb alternative to rice.
 It can be roasted to bring out a nutty flavor or stir-fried for a more tender, rice-like consistency.
-This vegetable is excellent at absorbing flavors, making it a versatile and health-conscious option.
+This vegetable absorbs flavors, making it a versatile and health-conscious option.

-Each of these vegetables not only adds its unique taste and texture to the dish but also increases the nutritional value, making your cashew shrimp not only delicious but also well-rounded and healthy.
+Each of these vegetables adds its unique taste and texture to the dish and increases its nutritional value, making your cashew shrimp not only delicious but also well-rounded and healthy.

 Spice things up

-We think this recipe is delicious as it is, but there are always tweaks that could be made depending on the palate, so here are some of our favorite twists.
+We think this recipe is delicious, but tweaks could always be made depending on the palate, so here are some of our favorite twists.

 - Spicy cashew shrimp: Add a teaspoon of chili flakes or a tablespoon of Sriracha sauce for a spicy kick.

 - Cashew shrimp stir-fry: Toss in assorted vegetables like bell peppers, snap peas, and carrots.
 Stir-fry in the soy sauce and oyster sauce blend until tender.

 - Honey-glazed cashew shrimp: Mix a tablespoon of honey with the sauce for a sweet glaze.
 Pair with sesame seeds for a delightful crunch and appearance.